Solar Inverters – Making Waves

 The primary job of an inverter is to convert the DC (Direct Current) power from the battery bank or solar panels to AC (Alternating Current) power needed for most appliances.
 To do that, it must take the constant DC voltage and change it to a sine wave curve that goes above and below 0 volts.
 When inverters first came out, the most common way to do this was to make the voltage go straight up and down, creating a blocky signal.
-This is called modified sine wave, seen in orange in the image below.
-More advanced modified sine waves make multiple steps, trying to come close to a pure sine wave.
+This is called modified sine wave, seen in orange in the image above.
+More advanced modified sine waves make multiple steps in an attempt to approximate a pure sine wave.

 In the following images, you can see an output of a modified sine wave on an oscilloscope at the left.
 A Pure Sine wave is shown on the right.
 Other than how the signal looks, what’s the difference between the two outputs?